wkumari/draft-wkumari-opsawg-sdi/README.md

    send the raw public key and unique device identifier to the certificate publication server, while more capable devices may generate and send self-signed certificates.
-This communication with the directory server should be integrity protected.
+This communication with the directory server should be integrity protected, and in a controlled environment.

    This reference architecture needs a serialization format for the key material.
 Due to the prevalence of tooling support for it on network devices, X.509 certificates are a convenient format to exchange public keys.
 However, most of the meta-data that would use for revocation and aging will not be used and should be ignored by both the client and server.
+In such cases the signature on the certificate conveys no value and the consumer of the certificate is expected to pin the end-entity key fingerprint (versus using a PKI and signature chain).

-Kumari & Doyle          Expires November 21, 2020               [Page 6]
+Kumari & Doyle          Expires December 10, 2020               [Page 6]

-Internet-Draft            Secure Device Install                 May 2020
+Internet-Draft            Secure Device Install                June 2020

 3.2.
 Directory Server